Skip Navigation

 Geography

 Peninsular Malaysia is located on the Malay Peninsula.
-It shares a border with Thailand in the north and is bounded by the Strait of Malacca to the west and the South China Sea to the east.
+It shares borders with Thailand in the north and is bounded by the Strait of Malacca to the west and the South China Sea to the east.
 Singapore lies at the southern tip of the peninsula.

 Peninsular Malaysia is also known as West Malaysia, while Malaysian Borneo is alternatively known as East Malaysia.